 Ensure that your flooring contractor acclimates your hardwood flooring to your location’s environment, before installing.
 This can take a few days or a few weeks, and is measured by moisture content readings on both subfloor and flooring so that they are not more than 4% different.

 How will you prepare the subfloor?

 Beautiful flooring laid on top of a subfloor with issues is a recipe for disaster.
 It should be clean, flat and dry.
 As mentioned above, the subfloor and flooring should be a close match in moisture content.

 Choosing a flooring contractor is an important decision, but if you ask the right questions up front, it can give you confidence that you are making a great choice.

-Looking for flooring installation in the Austin TX or Delray Beach FL areas?
+Looking for flooring installation in the Delray Beach FL area?
 We’d love to give you a free estimate.
-Go here to request yours.
+Request yours.